junh1024/junh1024-Documents/Audio/How Pitchshifting Works.md

 Combination
 ---
 PSOLA sounds good for the general case, like smooth sounds.
-But for transients like drums, it will sound bad cuz you may hear double drums.
+But for transients like drums, it will sound bad since you may hear double drums.
 So we take a hint from drum loop stretching, try not to duplicate transients, but loop smooth sections instead.

 Implementations: Elastique 3?